unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ### Chicago Crime Statistics
 ----------------------------

 Below is an image of monthly homicide totals from January 2001 through December 2016.
+Between 2004 and 2015, Chicago only twice experienced a year with more than 500 murders, with 513 murders occurring in 2008.
+This number jumped to 762 in 2016.

 ![Figure 1](Images/Figure1.png)